 How did you two meet?

-Debendra: “I was working in an advertising agency and we were looking for a new work space.
-We landed up at a co working space where I first met Ankit, the Marketing Manager.”
+Debendra: “I was working in an advertising agency and we were looking for a new workspace.
+We landed up in a co-working space where I first met Ankit, the Marketing Manager.”

 What was your first date like?